 What's new newsletter

-The OEB has approved changes to the prices Enbridge and EPCOR will charge its customers for natural gas effective October 1, 2020.
+The OEB has approved changes to the prices Enbridge and EPCOR (Aylmer) will charge its customers for natural gas effective April 1, 2022.

-The OEB has posted Price Comparison templates for Natural Gas Contracts for Enbridge and EPCOR valid from October 1 - December 31, 2020.
+The OEB has posted Price Comparison templates for Natural Gas Contracts for Enbridge and EPCOR (Aylmer) valid from April 1 - June 30, 2022.

-The OEB has accepted an Assurance of Voluntary Compliance from St. Marys Cement Inc. (Canada).
-The Assurance responds to non-compliance related to operation in the wholesale market without a licence.
+The OEB has accepted an Assurance of Voluntary Compliance from Lafarge Canada Inc. The Assurance responds to non-compliance related to operation in the wholesale market without a licence.

 What's New Archive